Graphic: Basics09

 The Hamburg Science Summit 2026 will explore how Europe can navigate this tension between openness and sovereignty in a multipolar landscape.
 What role can science diplomacy play in sustaining dialogue across political divides?
 How should Europe shape its scientific and economic relations with partners beyond the US and China?
 And how can synergies between science, civil innovation and defence be harnessed to strengthen Europe without undermining academic freedom and collaboration?
 Bringing together leading figures from academia, policy, business and think tanks, the Summit will discuss how science and innovation can help Europe find its place in a polycentric world.

-Registration will open in March 2026.
-For early inquiries, please contact the organizers.
+Registration will open in June 2026.
+For early inquiries, please contact the organisers.